bootphon/Babylogger/README.md

 Organization
 ============
 All you need to fabricate a new device :
-- src: code need for the babylogger.
+- src : code need for the babylogger.
-- doc: the babyloger documentation with all the plans of the Babylogger box and the electronic card.
+- doc : the babyloger documentation with all the plans of the Babylogger box and the electronic card.

 Reference
 =========